 Here at Whole Latte Love we worked with Profitec to create a version of the Pro 300 compatible with 15 amp power circuits found in many US homes and kitchens.
-So all our Pro 300’s have power ratings of 1600 watts using 800 watt heating elements in each boiler.
+So all our Pro 300s have power ratings of 1600 watts using 800 watt heating elements in each boiler.

-With PID just set the temperature you want and that’s what you’ll get.
+With PID, just set the temperature you want and that’s what you’ll get.
 So experimenting with different temperatures and how they affect flavor profiles with a given coffee is easy and consistent.

 A large 3 liter water reservoir is at the back of the machine with an unobstructed cup warming surface occupying the majority of the top surface.

-Controls are simple.
-There are 2 switches below the PID display.
-One for main power and the other allows you to turn on and off the steam boiler.
-Brew temperature is set with the PID.
-During brewing it switches to a shot timer and when not brewing it displays the boilers current temperature.
+The controls on the Profitec Pro 300 are simple.
+There are 2 switches below the PID display, one for main power and another for turning on and off the steam boiler.
+Brew temperatures are set with the PID, as mentioned above.
+During brewing the PID control switches to a shot timer and when not brewing, it displays the boilers current temperature.

+Steam is delivered through a two-hole steam tip mounted to a no-burn wand on a fully rotating ball-joint.
+In our testing we think some users might prefer a single hole steam-tip over the stock two-hole.
 It’s a personal preference, but going to a single hole can up the steam power and longevity.
 Now the machine has decent steaming power, but it is drawing from a steam boiler that’s smaller than typical for a dual-boiler machine.

 Now, it does have a smaller steam boiler than many dual boiler machines.
 So if you’re looking to do more than a few milk-based drinks back to back — you may have to do some waiting.
-But for most home users this should not be an issue.
+But for most home users, this should not be an issue.